rome/tools/GOVERNANCE.md

 - Banned from the GitHub org and Discord server
 - Have their contributor status revoked (if applicable)
 - Have manager privileges revoked (if applicable)
 - Action listed in [`MODERATION.md`](./MODERATION.md).
-There may be some scenarios where discretion is required and some details omitted to protect and individual's privacy.
+There may be some scenarios where discretion is required and some details omitted to protect an individual's privacy.

 This is a one-strike policy.